 #2 Start Early

-Other restaurants that book up quickly include Chef Mickey’s, California Grill, Hoop Dee Doo Review, Ohana, Victoria and Albert’s, Beaches & Cream, Sci-Fi Dine In, 50s Prime Time Café, Akershus Royal Banquet Hall, Rose & Crown Pub, and Teppan Edo.
+Other restaurants that book up quickly include the new Roundup Rodeo BBQ, Space 220, Chef Mickey’s, California Grill, Hoop Dee Doo Review, Ohana, Oga’s Cantina, Beaches & Cream, Sci-Fi Dine In, and Akershus Royal Banquet Hall.

 #3 Do You Need A Reservation?